xonsh/xontrib-template/README.md

 6. Now when you create new Release the Github Actions will publish the xontrib to PyPi automatically.
 Release status will be in Actions sction.

 **Add preview image**.
 Add the image to repository "Settings" - "Options" - "Social preview".
 It allows to show preview image in Github Topics and social networks.

+**Add xontrib to the xonsh**.
+To show xontrib name in `xontrib list` in xonsh add it to the [xonsh/xontribs.json](https://github.com/xonsh/xonsh/blob/master/xonsh/xontribs.json).